 When someone starts looking to buy a second-hand car, what are the things to check before buying a used car from a dealer? and what to check for when buying a used car from a private owner?
 These are the two most obvious questions that always plagues the buyer.

-If you are also thinking of buying a car?
-But can’t afford to carry out all those heavy expenses.
 Well, there’s no need to be sad, you can easily opt for a used car which also known as a second-hand car.
 These days used cars are in big buzz.
-But whenever this option hits, you often fall in the dilemma that whether it’s safe and worthy to buy a used car?
+But whenever this option hits, you often fall in the dilemma that whether it’s safe and worthy to buy a used car.

 That’s why we did quite a bit of research on all the things to check when buying a used car and we are here to help you in knowing how to buy a used car safely and smartly.

 You might also like: 12 Most Essential Tips for First-Time Car Buyers

 14 Most Essential Things to Check Before Buying a Used Car

 In our previous guide, we talked in detail about the most essential things to consider when buying your first car and today we are going to get familiar with a comprehensive checklist to buying a used car which will guide you regarding all the measures that one must grasp before buying a second-hand car.

 So now, without further ado let’s have a look at the list of top 14 things to check before buying a used car from a private owner or a dealer.
 Here we go: